comparison

 Flavor

 The Ninja Woodfire's killer feature is real wood pellet smoke.
 No other electric grill in this price range offers genuine wood-fired flavor.
 The Lumin produces good grill marks and solid Maillard browning, but food tastes like it came from an electric grill.
 The Ninja's food tastes like it came from a smoker or wood-fired grill.
-In our blind taste test, 7 of 8 testers preferred the Ninja's chicken and 6 of 8 preferred its burgers.
-This single feature is the Ninja's biggest advantage.
+This wood-fired flavor is the Ninja's biggest advantage.

 Build Quality and Durability